 While not loans, merchant cash advances are upfront sums of capital advanced to borrowers against their business’s future sales.
 These are short term financing programs and are repaid through smaller daily or weekly payments until the balance of the advance, along with any fees, are paid in full.

 Out of all of the types of working capital financing products available, merchant cash advances offer the most flexible qualifications.
 Once you’re approved, funds can be placed in your account as soon as the same day.

 Accounts Receivable Financing

 If your business is used to waiting on unpaid invoices, or typically experiences a long payment cycle, accounts receivable financing offers a solution.

-By offering the full value of your future invoice payments as collateral, lenders provide you with up to 80 percent of the total invoice.
+By offering the full value of your future invoice payments as collateral, lenders provide you with up to 80% of the total invoice.
 This means you can continue to manage the costs of your business.

 How to Get a Working Capital Loan or Financing for Your Small Business

 Getting a working capital loan is easier and faster than obtaining a traditional term loan.

 While each lender has its own working capital loan requirements, the qualifications are dependent on the loan or financing type.

 Do You Qualify?

 Based on previously approved borrowers, you’re likely to qualify if:

 - You’ve been in business 6 months or more.

 - Your annual revenue is $75K or more.

 - You have a credit score of 500 or better.